 - To increase understanding and appreciation of the craft cannabis industry.

 BC’s craft cannabis industry is thriving as a recognized part of BC’s economy providing valued products and employment opportunities.

 Sarah Campbell was born into a family of cannabis enthusiasts.
-Her involvement with the Vancouver Island Compassion Society, one of the first compassion clubs in Canada, inspired her ceaseless work to liberate cannabis, a natural medicine that should be accessible to those who suffer pain and other health issues.
-Sarah is an apprentice herbalist and has worked with the cannabis plant on many levels.
-In 2013, she decided to combine her love of plants and baking and began supplying dispensaries with handmade edibles produced with local ingredients.
-She received her Bachelor of Commerce degree from Royal Roads University and has a background in Operations Management.
+Her involvement with the Vancouver Island Compassion Society, one of the first compassion clubs in Canada, inspired her work to liberate cannabis, an herb that should be free to grow and use as we see fit.
+Sarah is an apprentice herbalist and gardener and has worked with the cannabis plant on many levels.
+She also has a passion for business, received a Bachelor of Commerce degree in Entrepreneurship and has a background in Operations Management.